Generic Name: nivolumab (nye VOL ue mab)

 Nivolumab can cause side effects in many parts of your body by changing how your immune system works.
 Some side effects may be treated with other medicine, and your cancer treatments may be delayed or stopped.

 You will need frequent medical tests to help your doctor determine if it is safe for you to keep receiving nivolumab.
-Do not miss any follow-up visits to your doctor.

 What happens if I miss a dose?